vrash/ACXchallenge/README.md

 Clone the project and run "mvn clean test" or "mvn clean verify".
 For your convenince, I have linked the project to Travis CI and the build status is displayed above.
 Run without varargs to convert the sample TXT file in the project.

 #Choice of project
-1800 coding challenge seemed the more interesting of the two problems.
-Also given the time constraints of having to travel and work, I picked something that I could probably code in 10 hours flat on my flight :).
-Also given that this is the first time I am doing pure TDD, I picked the one that was simpler so I could spend a couple of hours learning how to do TDD. (lifehack).
+1800 coding challenge seemed the more interesting of the two problems because 1.)
+Given the time constraints of having to travel and work, I picked something that I could probably code in 10 hours flat on my flight :)
+2.)This is the first time I am doing pure TDD, I picked the one that was simpler so I could spend a couple of hours learning how to do TDD. (lifehack).
+3.)
+I ask a lot of interview candidates how to design a T9 dictionary to test their data structures knowledge, so I thought it'd be fun to actually code it for once.

 #Design and Approach
 1. Breakdown the requirements and analyze test scenarios